linroger/Wealth-of-Nations/Fixed Income Asset Pricing/Problem Sets/Fixed Income HW Assignments.md

 \begin{enumerate}
     \item Compute Forward Volatilities from Cap Volatility Quotes
     \begin{itemize}
-        \item[(a)] Compute the zero-coupon LIBOR curve implicit in the swap curve,    as usual (Note: This part is automatically done by the guide codes available on Canvas);
+        \item[(a)] Compute the zero-coupon [[A Guide to the Front End and Basis Swap Markets#London Interbank Offered Rate (LIBOR)|LIBOR]] curve implicit in the swap curve,    as usual (Note: This part is automatically done by the guide codes available on Canvas);
         \item[(b)] Compute the forward volatilities,    also up to maturity of 30 years.
 Cap volatility quotes are available up to 30-years as well (Note: This part is automatically done by the guide code).
         \item[(c)] Plot the forward and the flat volatilities.
 Comment on your findings.
 Discuss.
 Provide an intuition about the relation between forward and flat volatilities.
     \end{itemize}
     \item Fit the BDT model to the discount curve and forward volatilities.
-Use the algorithm in TN 4 to fit the Black-Derman-Toy model (Note: automatically done by the guides,    once fitted LIBOR curves and forward volatilities are carried over.
+Use the algorithm in TN 4 to fit the Black-Derman-Toy model (Note: automatically done by the guides,    once fitted [[A Guide to the Front End and Basis Swap Markets#London Interbank Offered Rate (LIBOR)|LIBOR]] curves and forward volatilities are carried over.
 Note that we fit the model at quarterly intervals instead of monthly intervals to keep the computational exercises simpler).
     \item Use the BDT model to value GNSF4.
 To obtain the price of the pass-through security GNSF 4,    recall you must first do the following steps:
     \begin{itemize}
         \item[(a)] Compute the dollar coupon and the scheduled interest and principal payments.
 These calculations allow you to compute the scheduled outstanding principal balance.
 You can do these computations assuming outstanding principal of 100 (so that,    the price will be also in percentage of 100,    like the quoted value of the security).
 Note that the coupon must satisfy the equation